tinymce/tinymce-docs/migration-from-4x.md

 ---
 layout: default
-title: Migrating from TinyMCE 4.x to Tiny 5.0.
+title: Migrating from TinyMCE 4.x to TinyMCE 5.0.
 title_nav: Migrating from 4.x
-description: Instructions for migrating from TinyMCE 4.x to Tiny 5.0.
+description: Instructions for migrating from TinyMCE 4.x to TinyMCE 5.0.
 keywords: migration considerations premigration pre-migration
 ---

 ## Migrating from 4.x

-The new Tiny 5.0 editor comes with significant changes to the previous versions.
+The new TinyMCE 5.0 editor comes with significant changes to the previous versions.
 The new editor offers an easier to navigate user interface.

 Our team at Tiny has worked on creating a configurable, less cumbersome editor while retaining the familiarity of the user interface from the older versions.